 Limit of Advisory Base Flood Elevations

-The Limit of Advisory Base Flood Elevations depicts the location at which the dominant flood hazard transitions from the 1% annual chance coastal Advisory Base Flood Elevation (ABFE) to the riverine flood hazard, as presented on the effective Flood Insurance Rate Map (FIRM).
-Users should access the Effective FIRM to get further information on their flood hazard beyond this limit.
+The Limit of Advisory Base Flood Elevations depicts the location at which the dominant flood hazard transitions from the 1% annual chance coastal Advisory Base Flood Elevation (ABFE) to the riverine flood hazard presented on the effective Flood Insurance Rate Map (FIRM).

 Limit of Moderate Wave Action (LiMWA)

-The effort to reduce loss of life and property by lessening the impact of disasters.
-For more information on hazard mitigation, visit FEMA’s Mitigation Homepage
+The effort to reduce loss of life and property by reducing the impact of disasters.
+For more information on mitigating flood risk, visit the Reducing Risk page.